Started in Odessa

 Within two years, under the Curb deal, one single was released on United Artists Records, and two were released on Liberty Records.
 They all three charted, but only the second one, Bedtime Stories, made it into the Top-40 of Billboard’s chart.
 The third single, The Rose Is for Today, tanked three weeks after it was released.
 It was his last Nashville release.

 This was early 1981, and Jim would be 37 years old in December.
 His first marriage ended in divorce that summer, and he was racked with depression.
-Not many marriages survive the music business, and he was also addicted to alcohol.
+He was also addicted to alcohol.

 Moved to San Antonio